tedjanton/Brewd/WikiDocs/mvp-feature-list.md

 * Code snippets to highlight the best code

 ### 7. Bonus
-* Venues
+* Shops
-    * view venue details and coffees that are available at that location
+    * View shop details and coffees that are available at that location
 * Badges
 * Search
     * Search via location and coffee name